Living in Switzerland

 The city of Zurich is Switzerland's most important cultural, commercial, and financial center, and only a mere 20-minute train ride away.
 Its regional catchment area (canton of Zurich), of which Winterthur is part, is home to around 2 million people.
 The primary language spoken in the canton of Zurich is a German dialect called “Züritüütsch”.
 However, all locals understand German and many understand and speak French and English as well.

-As home to the Zurich University of Applied Sciences, Winterthur has a population of 100,000 and is therefore the sixth largest city in Switzerland.
-Formerly an industrial center, Winterthur is now a campus town of ever growing importance.
+Winterthur, home to Zurich University of Applied Sciences, has a population of about 100,000, making it the sixth-largest city in Switzerland.
+Formerly an industrial center, Winterthur is now a campus town of ever-growing importance.
 It is a safe and student-friendly city with a vibrant cultural scene that appeals to all tastes.
-Each month, there are over 130 cultural events in Winterthur, including an international festival of short films, a music festival, and an African cultural festival.
-With its many museums, art galleries, and recently extended museum of photography, Winterthur’s art scene has achieved international recognition.
-In addition, Winterthur boasts a science museum, the only comedy theatre in Switzerland, and many other theatres and performance stages.
-There is a wide choice of restaurants, bars, night clubs, and cinemas in the old town and in the nearby converted industrial zone.
+Winterthur’s art scene has achieved international recognition thanks to its many museums, art galleries, and a recently extended photography museum.
+There is a wide choice of restaurants, bars, nightclubs, and cinemas in the old town and the nearby converted industrial zone.
 The ZHAW School of Management and Law campus is just a few minutes away from the city center and train station.

 Switzerland is literally in the heart of Europe, making it a convenient starting point for visiting major destinations throughout the continent.
 Many European cities can be reached in under two hours by air.
 While Zurich is home to Swiss International Airlines, there are also a number of budget airlines flying from Basel or Zurich airport.
 In addition, the rail system in Western Europe is very well developed and train connections are frequent and convenient.